haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 <hr/>

 ## 5. Handling network errors and logging
 Is it easy as `response.status === 500` in every request?
 It's not ideal to check the status and logging these errors in every network request we make inside our actions.
-Instead, axios offers abilities to intercept the error responses, which is a perfect spot to find errors, log or show a cute notification to the user saying the server effed up.
+Instead, axios offer abilities to intercept the error responses, which is a perfect spot to find errors, log or show a cute notification to the user saying the server effed up.
 We can also use this to log-out the user from your application if the requests aren't authorized or if the server informs of an expired session.

 In the below example, I am using [vue-notifications](https://github.com/euvl/vue-notification) to show tiny notifications on the screen